Methotrexate (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you have kidney disease, liver disease, bone marrow problems (including anemia), lung or breathing problems, diabetes, a weak immune system, any type of infection, stomach ulcers, or a history of alcohol abuse.
+- Tell your doctor if you have kidney disease, liver disease, blood or bone marrow problems (including anemia), lung or breathing problems, diabetes, a weak immune system, any type of infection, stomach ulcers, or a history of alcohol abuse.
 Tell your doctor if you are also receiving radiation treatment.

 - This medicine may cause the following problems:

-- Stomach ulcer or perforation
+- Stomach or bowel problems, including ulcer or perforation

 - Liver problems